-NOTE: Only IntuiFace accounts in possession of at least one perpetual or annual Composer Enterprise license can request the creation of and manage secondary accounts.
+NOTE: Only Premier and Enterprise-level IntuiFace accounts can request the creation of and manage secondary accounts.

 Design agencies and other IntuiFace users often work on multiple projects for multiple clients simultaneously.
 To simplify license and experience sharing with these clients - and to limit client visibility to experiences specific to their project(s) - IntuiFace includes the notion of secondary accounts.
-Every primary account - i.e. any traditional IntuiFace account - can have one or more linked secondary accounts.
+Primary accounts - i.e. any traditional IntuiFace account - can have any number of linked secondary accounts.

-A primary account in possession of a Composer Enterprise license can already, for any other primary and secondary accounts:
+A primary account at the Premier and Enterprise levels can already, for any other primary and secondary accounts:

 However, use of secondary accounts grants additional benefits.

 - share data point plans for IntuiFace data tracking.
 See here for details.

 - deploy experiences - either shared with or owned by the secondary account - onto any Player associated with that secondary account.
 See here for details.

 - share cloud storage account(s) for experience publishing and sharing.
 See here for details.

 - automatically log into the secondary account's Share and Deploy console to share and delete experiences published by the secondary account.
 See here for details.